tdesposito/Website-Template/README.md

 ## Project Structure

-The top-level directories each represent a different portion of a project, which, when cobbled together, fully expresses the development environment.
+The top-level directories each represent a different portion of a project, which, when cobbled together, fully express the development environment.

 #### /All/
 All of the files herein are part of EVERY project.